rubenarslan/formr.org/install/INSTALL.md

 Down below are the steps, which are performed by the script.

 ### Settings.php
 You need to change the ```./docker/settings.php```.
-We recommend that you go through the hole file, but here are the most important changes:
+We recommend that you go through the whole file, but here are the most important changes:

 #### Database